-Ian Wilmut is an embryologist who famously led the team that successfully cloned 'Dolly the sheep' in the mid-1990s.
+Ian Wilmut was an embryologist who famously led the team that successfully cloned 'Dolly the sheep' in the mid-1990s.
 To achieve this technical feat, the team established a technique for transferring nuclei from adult sheep cells to unfertilised sheep eggs that had had their own nuclei removed.
 This was done in such a way that the first cloned adults were born.

 In the long run, stem cells will be used in new treatments.
-Ian is a strong advocate of a proposal to develop a global network of cell banks that would make it possible for anyone in the world to have access to such cell therapy.
+Ian was a strong advocate of a proposal to develop a global network of cell banks that would make it possible for anyone in the world to have access to such cell therapy.

-Interests and expertise
+Interest and expertise